'Whatever side we're on, we're in a mess'

 Video

-Speaking on Monday, he said that if MPs voted to block the option of a no-deal Brexit they would "plainly chop the legs out from under the UK position" when he is negotiating.

-No 10 officials warned the prime minister would push for an election on 14 October if the government loses.

-People in Tarporley, Cheshire told BBC Breakfast their views on the prospect of an early election and a possible no-deal Brexit.
+Voters in Cheshire give their views on an early election and a possible no-deal Brexit.

 -